Super Rugby: Super 14 (2006–2010)

 SANZAR announced in December 2004 that a new five-year television deal had been signed that would cover 2006 to 2010, with News Corporation winning the rights for the UK, Australia and New Zealand, and SuperSport winning rights for South Africa.
 The contract was worth US$323 million over five years, a 16% annual increase compared to the previous deal.
 It covers international fixtures as well as the Super 14.
 SANZAR remained free to negotiate separate deals for other markets, such as France, Japan and the Americas.

-The TriNations is the "cash cow" for the SANZAR partners as it provides nearly 60 per cent of the money from News Ltd. The Super 14 made up about 30 per cent of the deal.
 Under the new deal, Australia and South Africa each got one extra team in the competition, and a third round of fixtures was added to the Tri Nations Series.
 The new Australian team in the competition was based in Perth and was named the Western Force.

 The addition of the new South African team led to considerable controversy, including government involvement.
 Finally, the five teams for 2006 were confirmed to be the country's existing four teams plus the Cheetahs, which draws its players from the Free State and Northern Cape Provinces.
 For the 2007 season, the Southern Spears, based in Port Elizabeth, were originally intended to replace the lowest-finishing South African team from the 2006 competition.
 However, the existing South African Super 14 franchises opposed the plan, which was pushed through by controversial president of the South African Rugby Union, Brian van Rooyen.
 After van Rooyen was ousted as president, SARU announced that the Spears would not enter the competition.
 SARU investigated the viability of the Spears after discovering serious financial irregularities.
 A High Court of South Africa ruling stated that the Spears had a valid contract to compete in the Super 14 and Currie Cup.
 However, because of the organisation's financial and administrative troubles, in November 2006 a settlement was reached.
 The Spears abandoned their legal case, and will continue to exist, but not compete in the Super 14.